-The morning of September 11th was a beautiful clear sky and had a crisp nice wind from the northwest that would be perfect for heading down Long Island Sound.
+beautiful clear sky and nice a crisp wind from the northwest that would be perfect for heading down Long Island Sound.
 I had about a half hour before departure.
 I was down below in the cabin stowing a few last minute items when I heard the first plane fly overhead.
 I had heard planes flying down the Hudson River on occasion but, I thought to myself that plane sounded awfully close.
 Just as I thought that I felt the impact of the plane as it hit the North Tower of the World Trade Center.
 The whole boat shook followed closely by the sound of the explosion.
 I poked my head up out of the hatch and could see a black mushroom cloud flowing up the side of the north tower.

-I started to bail out the dingy from the previous nights rain.
+I jumped into the dingy and started to bail it out previous nights rain.
 While I was doing that the second plane hit and again I felt the vibration of the impact.
 I rowed out into the Hudson River with my video camera and began taking video and listening to the local news station on the radio I took out with me.
 All the photos here are screen shots from the video tape I took.

 It was a strange feeling being out alone on the river watching the scene.
 One felt very helpless.
 The current was trying to push me down the river and I had only the oars to keep me in place.
 Something told me to make sure I did not drift down toward the towers so I rowed and rowed against the current that was supposed to carry BIANKA and I down toward the Battery for the start of our cruise.
 I kept rowing and video taping until I heard the reporter on the radio scream: "Oh my God, oh my God the tower is coming down":